 You can see Telstra or Optus 5G sites, Telstra IoT, NBN, TPG and more at Australia Cellular Services.

-Such random variations in Telus' network, as plotted below, represent uncorrected ISED SMS snapshots.
-We don't use uncorrected SMS snapshots for our analysis of Canada's wireless networks — and neither should you.
+The random variations in Telus' network shown below represent uncorrected ISED SMS snapshots.
+We don't use uncorrected SMS snapshots as-is — and neither should you.
 Please contact us for help in this area.

-One year ago we asked: Is Canada behind on 5G?
+Last year we asked Is Canada behind on 5G?
 Today, the answer remains yes.

 This recent 5G mmWave test in San Jose California (and captured at right) shows an iPhone 12 Pro downloading at speeds above 3 gigabits per second — more than double the speed of fiber-to-the-home internet.